-Founded by Jeffrey Yu and Wesley Pergament, we bring together the brightest students across the tri-state area to engage in “collaborative coding.”
+Founded by Jeffrey Yu and Wesley Pergament in 2018, we bring together the brightest students across the northeast to engage in “collaborative coding.”
 We hope to build a hacker community here on Long Island, with an emphasis placed on innovation and entrepreneurship.

 It's a place where programmers, engineers, designers, and entrepreneurs come together to build an awesome project in 24-hours.
 We provide the venue and food, you bring the creativity.
 Get ready to learn, build something cool, and meet new people.
 Check out this article by Dave Fontenot to learn more!
 What is a Hackathon?

 Do not worry.
 TeenHacks LI encourages students of all levels to come!
 In addition, we will have workshops throughout the hackathon as well as mentors available to answer any of your questions.

 All high school students are welcome to attend.
 If you are older or younger and still want to participate as a hacker, shoot us an email.
 If you're older, we welcome you to sign-up as a mentor!

 TeenHacks LI is completely free, thanks to our generous sponsors!
 This will include food, swag, and awesome prizes.
 If you’re looking for travel reimbursement for TeenHacks LI, apply to Execute Big’s Travel Grant program - especially useful for our folks from around the nation who’d need trains/busses/flights to get here!
 We want to make it as accessible as possible for you to get here!

 In the beginning, we’ll have a team formation session to make sure you’re not alone.
 You can have teams as large or small as you want, but only teams of 2-4 will be eligible for prizes.

 If you're interested in partnering with us, send our sponsorship team an email at [email protected].